2018 Midwest Band Conductor’s Symposium

 All DVDs will be provided as part of the application fee.
 Those individuals who register as an observer will gain much professional and personal growth by observing these great conductors and clinicians.
 In sponsoring this symposium, Truman State University hopes to fulfill the wishes of many band conductors who have indicated a desire to continue their musical growth and advance their conducting skills.

-Each participant has the option of selecting one piece from both groups of provided literature or to submit the piece they are working on with their ensemble and one piece from the provided literature below.
+Each participant has the option of selecting one piece from both groups of provided literature or to submit the piece they are working on with their ensemble and one piece from the provided literature on the registration form.

 Richard Mark Heidel is Director of Bands and Professor of Music in the School of Music at the University of Iowa where he conducts the Symphony Band, teaches graduate courses in conducting and wind band literature, guides the graduate band conducting program, and oversees the University of Iowa band program.
 Ensembles under Dr. Heidel’s direction have performed at state, regional, and national conferences including those of the College Band Directors National Association, Music Educators National Conference, Wisconsin Music Educators Association, Illinois Music Educators Association, National Band Association-Wisconsin Chapter, and Iowa Bandmasters Association.
 He has also led concert tours to Ireland and England as well as throughout the Midwest.